Skip to Content

 Virginia isn’t only among the best states to find amethyst in the U.S.; it is also among the best rockhounding states overall due to everything you can find and the available locations.

-In Central Virginia, you can find amethyst specimens at Charlottesville, in the southern gravels and road cuts, or you can head to Cove Creek to do the same.
+In Central Virginia, you can find amethyst specimens in the southern gravels and road cuts at Charlottesville, or you can head to Cove Creek to do the same.

 In Stockton Creek, the gravels south of Crozet are filled with amethyst, but if you want gem-quality amethyst specimens, go to Amherst.
 The farms in the east have some fantastic specimens there, but you will need permission to collect them and possibly pay a fee.